Best Aquarium Test Kits and Strips

 To use this test strip just dip a strip directly into your aquarium and use the color-coded chart to determine if your water is safe, or if adjustments are needed.
 Then follow the recommendations to treat the water.

 With API Aquarium products, it’s easy to keep a beautiful saltwater, freshwater or reef aquarium.
+This is one of the Best Aquarium Test Kits and Strips

 For over 50 years, API has been creating innovative, research-driven solutions that make it easier to care for your fish and aquarium.